-The Localism Act 2011 changed the standards regime and the Monitoring Officer is now responsible for considering allegations of Members breaches of the codes of conduct.
+The Monitoring Officer is responsible for considering allegations of Members breaches of the codes of conduct.

 Our Solicitor.
 The Solicitor to the Council provides his opinion on our compliance with our legal obligations.

 Financial procedures and Contract Standing Orders.
 We have to ensure that we act in accordance with the law as well as various other regulations.
 We have developed policies and procedures for our officers to ensure that, as far as are possible, they understand their responsibilities both to the Council and to the public.
 Two key documents are the Financial Procedure Rules and the Contract Standing Orders, which are available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution.